 Nancy Loo is an Emmy Award-winning journalist who joined WGN-TV as a Reporter and Fill-in Anchor on June 1, 2010.
 Nancy brings an extensive background of international reporting to WGN-TV, having worked as a reporter and anchor in Hong Kong, Tokyo, New York City, and Chicago.
 Nancy’s career took her on news assignments to England, China, Japan, Taiwan, North and South Korea, Thailand and the Philippines.
 In addition to her TV credits, Nancy maintains her own blog “Big Tiny World” on the WGN site.
-She is also adept at social media, actively engaging viewers through Twitter, Facebook, Instagram and Google+.
+She is also adept at social media, actively engaging viewers through Twitter, Facebook, Instagram and Google+ and was named the Chicago Social Media Person of the Year in 2013.

 In 1993, Nancy was among the team of journalists who launched New York 1 News.
 During her two years with the 24-hour cable news channel, she was named National Anchor of the Year by the New York Chapter of Women in Cable.
 From 1986 to 1989, Nancy worked as an anchor and reporter at English-language TV channels in Hong Kong and Japan.
 She also served as a correspondent in the Far East for ABC Radio.